-If it hadn’t been true, you’d have never believed it but it was and it’s ARGO.
+If it hadn’t been true, you’d have never believed it but it was and it’s ARGO, Ben Affleck’s incredible new movie.

-Ben Affleck’s incredible third movie as director – ARGO – is one of those real-life stories that take your breath away.
+ARGO, Ben Affleck’s incredible third movie as a director, is one of those real-life stories that take your breath away.
 An absolutely superb piece of epic film-making based on Joshuah Bearman’s article Escape from Tehran, it shows Affleck to be a director of formidable talent.
 Following the dark kidnapping drama Gone Baby Gone and the high octane heist The Town, he brings us an intelligent, exciting and thought-provoking movie that’s my top tip to take away ‘Best Picture’ and maybe also ‘Best Director’ at next year’s Academy Awards.

 Charting the daring rescue of six Americans from Iran in 1980 amidst the nightmare that followed the overthrow of the government, Affleck’s CIA officer Tony Mendez, whose speciality is getting people out of hazardous places, comes up with a plan that’s so crazy it might just work – the six are a Canadian film crew there to scout locations for a new science fiction movie, the ‘ARGO’ of the title.
 He flies into Tehran, brings them out of their hiding place at the Canadian ambassador’s house and they all fly out together under that cover.
 That could work, right?
 “This is the best bad idea we have, sir – by far.” says his boss, played in commanding fashion by the ever-brilliant Bryan Cranston.